How To Connect Dominant 7th Arpeggios In Blues

 - By Stef Ramin

 Mastering arpeggios is inevitable for anyone who wants to improve its sense of improvisation and bring more musicality to its playing.
-Practicing and mastering them is a necessity for all jazz guitarists, these are great tools to improvise over chord changes or jazz standards.
+Practicing and mastering them is a necessity for all jazz guitarists, arpeggios are great tools to improvise over chord changes and jazz standards.

 An arpeggio is a chord whose notes are played one by one, it is a chord played like a scale.

-Playing them in your guitar solo will outline the harmony of the tune and give your improvisation a sense of direction, making your jazz lines more beautiful, more melodic, more interesting to listen to.
+Playing them in your guitar solo will outline the harmony of the tune.
+It will give your improvisation a sense of direction, making your jazz lines more beautiful, more melodic, more interesting to listen to.

 Dominant 7th arpeggios

 This lesson is an example of how you can use and play arpeggios in blues.
 We consider a standard dominant Blues in C. The chords in the simplest form of a dominant Blues in C are C7, F7, and G7.

 To spice up this basic 12-bars blues progression we will add two dominant 9th chords which are C9 and F9 chords in bars 4 and 11.
 Most beginning guitar players when faced with soloing over blues chord progression usually use the familiar minor pentatonic scale with the blue note added (b5).
 That's a good choice, but it sounds too "bluesy", don't outline the harmony and can be rather limited at the long run.

 In this context, we will use three dominant 7th arpeggios corresponding to three main chords of the blues namely C7, F7 and G7.
 Remember that Dominant seventh arpeggios are built with :